canonical/ubuntu-boards-documentation/how-to/microchip-polarfire-icicle.rst

   - :download:`ubuntu-24.04.1-preinstalled-server-riscv64+icicle.img.xz <https://cdimage.ubuntu.com/releases/24.04.1/release/ubuntu-24.04.1-preinstalled-server-riscv64+icicle.img.xz>`

+* Ubuntu 22.04 (Jammy Jellyfish) pre-installed server:

+  - :download:`ubuntu-22.04.5-preinstalled-server-riscv64+icicle.img.xz <https://cdimage.ubuntu.com/releases/22.04.5/release/ubuntu-22.04.5-preinstalled-server-riscv64+icicle.img.xz>`

 Using the pre-installed server image
 ====================================

 #.
 Flash the pre-installed server image to a microSD card or the Icicle Kit on board eMMC (see
    :doc:`/how-to/flash-images`).
 The board uses package u-boot-microchip as second stage boot loader.
 It is installed in the partition with label loader on the above pre-installed server disk image.
 Ubuntu's U-Boot has been set up to use all U54 cores for Linux.
-If you want to use one or more cores for a real time operating system in parallel to Ubuntu, you will have to uninstall this package and install your own U-Boot onto partition loader.
+If you want to use one or more cores for a real time operating system in parallel to Ubuntu, you will have to uninstall this package and install your own U-Boot onto the partition loader.

 #.
-Insert the microSD card into the board
+Insert the microSD card into the board.

 #.
 Connect to the :term:`UART` console.
 If the Icicle board is the only connected USB UART, /dev/ttyUSB0 will show the HSS output and /dev/ttyUSB1 will be the U-Boot and Linux console (see `UART console`_ and :doc:`/how-to/uart-console`).